 Combining forwards with options

-Now, we have described that by using a forward contract, you give up any benefits resulting from a favourable movement in your currency.
-If you have more technical requirements, however, this is not always the case.
-Some sophisticated clients, with a little bit of professional help, may combine a forward contract with an option; allowing them to benefit whichever direction a currency moves.
+So far, we have described that by using a forward contract, you give up any benefits resulting from a favourable movement in your currency.
+However, if you conduct a more sophisticated style of transaction, this may not be the case.
+With a little bit of professional help, it is possible to combine a forward with an option; allowing you to benefit whichever direction a currency moves.

-An option is an advanced tool that provides you with the right, but not the obligation, to purchase a specified amount of foreign exchange in the future.
-It often requires the payment of a small premium to acquire the option and can be used in conjunction with forwards or on their own.
-If you’d like to read more about using options, take a look at our post on the subject.
+Foreign currency options are another advanced tool that provides you with the right, but not the obligation, to purchase a specified amount of foreign exchange in the future.
+It often requires the payment of a small premium to acquire the option and can be used in conjunction with a forward, or on its own.

-Currency forward contracts are a useful tool for managing foreign exchange risk.
-By agreeing to purchase currency for a future date at today’s prices, you can effectively hedge against undesirable movements in the exchange rate.
-This can save you money and the potential of a headache when conducting large transfers for real estate or other property.
-While banks are often able to assist you with this function, international payment specialist can often secure more competitive exchange rates.
+A forward contract is a useful tool for managing foreign exchange risk.
+By agreeing to purchase currency for a future date at today’s prices, you can effectively hedge against undesirable movements.
+This can save you money and the potential of a headache when conducting large international transactions.
+While banks can assist you with this function, a specialised transfer service can often secure more competitive rates.